Location: Sauchiehall Street

 These trees are a variety of species, chosen to give visual interest all of the year round, with different leaf colours, blossom and shape, carefully selected to enhance the street scene.

-GreenBlue Urban worked closely with Glasgow City Highways, Civic Engineers, Landscape architects Urban Movement & Tree Consultants Ideverde Ltd to ensure that the scheme was simple to specify, easy to install and requires minimal maintenance – guaranteeing long term canopy cover for future Glaswegian generations.
+GreenBlue Urban worked closely with recent Landscape Award winners; Glasgow City Council, Civic Engineers, Landscape architects Urban Movement & Tree Consultants Ideverde Ltd to ensure that the scheme was simple to specify, easy to install and requires minimal maintenance – guaranteeing long term canopy cover for future Glaswegian generations.